weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 ### Feb 2019  - # 12361

 Initially, Pending Approvals were listed in the Pending Action Screen in the Administrative module on the basis of the access rights.
-Now, the client needed a dashboard that shows pending approval items with the user, when logged into the HR Works.
+Now, the client needed a dashboard that shows pending approval items with the user, when logged into the HROn.
 Need to show the dashboard as landing page.
 These changes are made as below:

 1. A new menu '**Dashboard Pending Actions**' is added to HRW